marceloOrigoni/MooCaption/README.md

 			mode: 'slide',						// 'fade', 'slide', 'on', 'random', if random selected, any of the other 3 effects will be applied.
 			classposition: 'caption',			// the name of the CSS class to apply to the caption box
 			position: 'bottom',					// position of the caption (top or bottom)
+			slideFrom: 'normal', 				// 'normal', 'left', 'right'.
+Only applicable to slide mode, sets where the caption shoudl slide from.
 			images: 'capt',						// class of the images, if blank, all images in the page.
-			opacity: '0.7'						// Only used with the fade mode, set the final opacity of the caption.
+			opacity: '0.7',						// Only used with the fade mode, set the final opacity of the caption.
+			transition: 'Quart.easeIn'			// Sets de Fx.Transitions Method, used to display the caption, check http://www.mootools.net/docs/core/Fx/Fx.Transitions for more info.
 		});

 	3. captionize!.